alexrivadeneira/i2wd/week5/outline.md

 Your function can take an input.
 If you build your function to take in input, you would declare that in the function definition.
 In the examples above, ```addNums()``` and ```doSomething()``` both take inputs.
 How many inputs do each of those functions take?

-Here are the invocations for all of the functions written above.
+Here are some invocations using the function definitions written above.
 These lines "turn on" and run the functions declared above.
 We can invoke a function as many times as we'd like.

 ```
 doSomething('Bob');
 addNums(1,2);
 changeColor();

-// We can keep invoking these as we'd like:
+// We can keep invoking these as we wish:

 doSomething('Mary');
 doSomething('Beth');